 Place all nonscorable materials in the shipping boxes.
-Do NOT place more than one school's materials in a box.
 Ensure that NO extraneous materials are returned (e.g., scratch paper, rulers, manuals).

 Seal the boxes securely with packing tape and remove any previous markings or labels from the boxes before applying the shipping label.